sabhafalki/Module-10-Challenge/README.md

    HTML5<br>
    Bootstrap 3<br>
    <br><br>

 # Results #
 ## Scrape Full-Resolution Mars Hemisphere Images and Titles and Update the Web App ##
-The website url consist of four Mars Hemisphere news articals alog with images and title for each Mars Hemispher.Using BeautifulSoup and Splinter, retrieve a full-resolution image and title for each hemisphere.
+The website url consists of four Mars Hemisphere news articals along with images and title for each Mars Hemispher.
+Using BeautifulSoup and Splinter, we were able to  retrieve a full-resolution image and title for each hemisphere.
 The Mongo database is updated to contain the full-resolution image URL and title for each hemisphere image.
 The following depicts the scapped code:<br>
 ![code](/Image/code.png) <br>